 Old Stone House visitor limit is 25 people.

-Parking allowed only in designated parking areas.
+Parking is allowed only in designated, paved parking areas.

-Unless otherwise designated, all park land is closed between the hours of sunset and sunrise except for vehicular traffic on park roads.
+Unless otherwise designated, all park land is closed between the hours of sunset and sunrise except for motorized vehicle and bicycle traffic on park roads.

 The parks along 16th Street NW, including Meridian Hill Park, are closed midnight to 5:00 am from May through October, and 9:00 pm to 5:00 am November through April.